Powered by 100% agave

 About this mezcal

 Despite what the label says, this special batch of Pechuga is made with maguey Cupreata and maguey Cenizo.
 The agave were roasted over Pine and Oak with a tiny bit of Mesquite as a starter.
-They were crushed manually and fermented naturally in oak vats before being distilled on two wooden stills, one made of Pine and the other from Oyamel (sacred fir).
+They were crushed by hand and fermented naturally in oak vats before being distilled on two wooden stills, one made of Pine and the other from Oyamel (sacred fir).
 Within the still Delia suspended a mixture of Turkey, Venison, Rabbit, and Iguana.
 To balance these unusual flavors, she also added Tejacote (crab apple), stone fruits, clove, cinnamon, almonds and other flavors.
 The resulting mezcal produced just 395 liters and was rested for 6 months in glass before being bottled.

 Don Mateo de la Sierra

-Emilio Vieyra and his father own and operate Mezcal Don Mateo de la Sierra.
-Don Mateo was Emilio’s great grandfather.
+Mezcal Don Mateo de la Sierra is run by maestro Emilio Vieyra.
+Don Mateo was Emilio’s grandfather.
 He migrated from Guanajuato to Michoacán in 1840, and began producing mezcal.
-Given that Don Emilio represents his family’s fifth generation of maestro vinatero (in Oaxaca referred to as palenquero), what better ambassador of the spirit of Michoacán.
-Although 80% of the mezcal Don Emilio produces is made with wild agave, the family does cultivate its own maguey on the rolling hills below the vinata.
-Coming from Michoacan gives their mezcals a very different character and taste from those made in Oaxaca.
-They also are known for using unique agave that are not seen in mezcal from Oaxaca.
+Given that Don Emilio represents his family’s sixth generation of maestro vinatero, what better ambassador of the spirit of Michoacán.
+Coming from Michoacán gives their mezcals a very different character and taste from those made in Oaxaca or elsewhere in Mexico.

-2 reviews
+3 reviews

-4.25 out of 5
+Rated 4.5 out of 5 stars4 months ago

 Zack Klamn